shawnbrown/datatest/docs/intro.rst

                     return x.isdigit()
                 self.assertDataSet('user_id', required)

+    This assertion applies the *required* function to all of the data in the "user_id" column.
+The test passes if the helper function returns True for all values.

 4. Check "active" values (against a set of values):
     To check that the "active" column contains only "Y" or "N" values, we define a *required* set of values and pass it to :meth:`assertDataSet()